"There

 Unorganized

 or not, grass is something I know far too much about.
+I owe

-Agriculture at Mexico City University.
-It takes every
+Mexico City University.
+It takes every bit of my del Nada training

-conversation with Tiger and Ralph, letting them know
+to keep from joining in the conversation with Tiger and Ralph,

-that Mayans, Aztecs, ancient Persians and pre-colonial
+letting them know that Mayans, Aztecs, ancient Persians and

-American Indians meditated in natural meadows; or that
+pre-colonial American Indians meditated in natural meadows;

-a Japanese do-it-yourself gardening book from 1156 AD
+or that a Japanese do-it-yourself gardening book from 1156 AD

-featured techniques for sodding with low-growing zoysia
+featured techniques for sodding with low-growing zoysia grass;

-buffer-zone and a cow pasture.
+a cow pasture.

 Nader,

-in the meantime, has more congratulatory things on his
+in the meantime, has more congratulatory things on his mind.

 “Happy